-Originally, the archive was kept in a various photo albums that belonged to Comic Artist Sam Henderson.
-People brought and sent him photos from all over as he was connected to the Small Press Comics circuit.The flavor of Bayard street seemed to enhance this.
+Originally, the archive was kept in various photo albums that belonged to comic artist Sam Henderson.
+People brought and sent him photos from all over as he was very connected to the small press comics circuit.

 There must be something said for favorable accidents and serendipity.
 The idea of an image being lost from the world, cast into oblivion, and found again must constitute a certain unseen force at play.
 It must make the image special and unusual in a certain way.
 An unexplainable reason for its existence.
-What we are faced with here, are a collection of these impossible moments that can be made possible again through meaning.
+What we are faced with here, is a collection of these impossible moments that can be made possible again through meaning.

-This seemed to work a bit more and the stats began to increase from week to week.
+This seemed to work better and the stats started increasing from week to week.
 The comments began to become more involved.
 The energy people put into their comments was quite fascinating.
-Around the spring of 1999 the site made Yahoo Picks of the Week, and the traffic went beyond what my ISP could handle, as did the comments.
+Around the spring of 1999 the site made Yahoo Picks of the Week, and the traffic went beyond what my ISP could handle.
+As did the comments.
 We had approximately 600 for the month of June 1999.
-Trying to keep up with the mail was becoming difficult.
+Trying to keep up with the mail was becoming increasingly difficult.
 At times we were a month behind.
 Maybe three to four true found photos were appearing on a monthly basis.
 The site was getting many cross links from other sites, and appeared in some strange supplement of Entertainment Weekly, which never appeared in New York, although people were telling us it was there.
 Along with that, I was contacted by random organizations, like a genealogy magazine in Britain to do a written interview.
-They were fascinated from the standpoint of unearthing family connections.
+They were interested from the standpoint of unearthing family connections.
 Other requests were more desperate, like a woman who was searching for a family album that was thrown away by mistake.

 I agree about your comment about some people being almost predisposed to find things.
-I’m 31 and in my life have found among the photos…. a 5 karat diamond ring when I was 10 I found 480 dollars in a discarded toilet paper box when looking for boxes to move with when I was 19.
+I’m 31 and in my life have found among the photos…. a 5 karat diamond ring when I was 10.
+I found 480 dollars in a discarded toilet paper box when looking for boxes to move with when I was 19.
 I found large bag of marijuana (like as big as a toaster) at the airport when I was 20.
 I found a huge gold necklace watching some track and field events at a local highschool when I was about 22.
 I found a Jade pendant valued at over 1000 on the floor in Wal-Mart last year and I found an endorsed US Federal check for 2,300 about a month ago.
 My Mom took the diamond ring…I kept the 480…I turned in the marijuana…..I sold the gold necklace….I still have the Jade pendant and I returned the endorsed check to it’s owners.
-(It had their home address on it)
+(It had their home address on it).